ymlai87416/CarND-Extended-Kalman-Filter-Project/README.md

 #### Conclusion
 From the above 2 dataset, we can see that using both lidar and radar readings as input to the fusion sensor helps fusion sensor to make accurate prediction.
 It is not surprise because the lidar and radar measurements come after each other after 0.5 seconds.
-Using only lidar or radar measurement half the sample frequency, and hence the error, in average, increase.
+Using only lidar or radar measurement half the sampling frequency, and hence the error increases.

 In the case which lidar or radar is used alone.
-Lidar give a better final RMSE in both dataset (especially true for predicting x and y).
+Lidar give a better final RMSE in both dataset (especially true for predicting px and py).

-## Hints and Tips!

-* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
-Keep an eye out for TODOs.
-* Students have reported rapid expansion of log files when using the term 2 simulator.
-This appears to be associated with not being connected to uWebSockets.
-If this does occur,  please make sure you are conneted to uWebSockets.
-The following workaround may also be effective at preventing large log files.

-    + create an empty log file
-    + remove write permissions so that the simulator can't write to log
- * Please note that the ```Eigen``` library does not initialize ```VectorXd``` or ```MatrixXd``` objects with zeros upon creation.

-## Call for IDE Profiles Pull Requests

-Help your fellow students!

-We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
-Similarly, we omitted IDE profiles in order to we ensure that students don't feel pressured to use one IDE or another.

-However!
-We'd love to help people get up and running with their IDEs of choice.
-If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
-For example if you wanted to add a VS Code profile, you'd add:

-* /ide_profiles/vscode/.vscode
-* /ide_profiles/vscode/README.md

-The README should explain what the profile does, how to take advantage of it, and how to install it.

-Regardless of the IDE used, every submitted project must still be compilable with cmake and make.

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).